-The Association and its affiliates (WEA and NEA) shall have the exclusive right of automatic payroll deduction of membership dues and representation fee for employees in the bargaining unit.
+The Association and its affiliates (WEA and NEA) shall have the exclusive right of automatic payroll deduction of membership dues for employees in the bargaining unit.
 WEA and NEA are referred to in this article only for the purpose of computing membership dues.